Counseling & Wellness Services

 If you are experiencing a life-threatening mental health emergency, call 911.

-Our Behavioral Health and Wellness services assist students in managing personal problems which may impact their ability to meet their academic and career goals.
+Our Counseling & Wellness Services assist students in managing personal problems which may impact their ability to meet their academic and career goals.
 We provide short-term solution-focused counseling, crisis intervention, assessment and referrals to mental health resources.

-Behavioral Health and Wellness appointments can address issues related to:
+Counseling & Wellness Services appointments can address issues related to:

 - Stress and anxiety